Foraging, Fungus, and Oneness

 Mushroom hunting can kill you.
 It can kill who you think you are.
 It can kill what matters to you.
 You could be left with nothing: nothing to worry about, nothing to lose.

-This book covers how to forage for wild mushrooms, and more importantly, why.
+This book covers how to forage for mushrooms, and more importantly, why.
 Foraging is the key to enlightenment, the passport to peace on earth.
 And it’s a whole lotta fun.

 Humanity has an Eden disorder, and nothing reveals it more than fungi.
 Wild mushrooms are no harder to tell apart than vegetables in the store.
 We’ve been eating them for five million years BC (Before Costco).
 And the only field guide we’ve ever needed is one with two legs.

-With over 900 pages, 1000 illustrations, and countless anecdotes collected over thirty years, Leela brings find dining to a starving world.
+With over 1000 pages, 1100 illustrations, and countless anecdotes collected over thirty years, Leela brings find dining to a starving world.
 Foraging is a treasure hunt, for even if you come home empty-handed, you are still fed.
 That’s because the real takeaway is never in the basket.
 When you forage, it’s not just the food that’s wild and free.

-To forage is to rediscover leela, “divine play.”
-Life ceases to be a struggle, a battle for control.
 Pleasure, leisure, joy, and compassion all come naturally when we cast off the competitive mindset of a domination-based culture.
 Going back to nature, we go back to our true nature as loving beings.
 We welcome the world with open arms, and we find that it has been waiting for us all this time: for us to come home.

 Alan Muskat, stand-up alchemedian and fungal fugleman, is the founding director of No Taste Like Home, the largest foraging education organization in the world.